 The Digital Scholarship Commons seeks to make digital scholarship accessible for all faculty and students at UC Santa Cruz.
 We support research projects of all sizes and foster opportunities for learning new skills through workshops and events.
 We also provide more hands on learning opportunities through a range of fellowships and projects:

-The DSC hosts two Graduate Research Fellowships meant to foster engagement with digital scholarship and pedagogy.
-DSC Grad Fellows will present on their work in Spring 2018.
+As available, the DSC hosts two Graduate Research Fellowships meant to foster engagement with digital scholarship and pedagogy.
+DSC Grad Fellows will present on their work in Spring 2019.

 (1) GSRship in Digital Pedagogy: The DSC Fellow (full year) leads the Undergraduate Digital Research Fellowship and works closely with the undergraduate fellows to create meaningful, creative, and critically sophisticated digital projects.